moocow-the-bovine/dstar-gantry/README.txt

     mostly intended to act as a (virtual) "BUILDHOST"
     <https://kaskade.dwds.de/dstar/doc/README.html#BUILDHOST>.

+    The remainder of this document describes the "dstar-gantry.sh" wrapper script in more detail; it does not constitute exhaustive documentation for the dstar corpus management framework or its features and functionality, not even of that subset of the dstar functionality which can be invoked through "dstar-gantry.sh".
+Please consult the relevant dstar documentation <https://kaskade.dwds.de/dstar/doc/> if you have
+    questions which aren't addressed by this document.

-    See "INSTALLATION" for instructions on installing "dstar-gantry" on your local machine, see "USAGE" for details on the various options and arguments, and see "EXAMPLES" for some example "dstar-gantry.sh" calls.
+    See "INSTALLATION" for instructions on installing "dstar-gantry" on your local machine, see "USAGE" for details on the various options and arguments, and see "EXAMPLES" for some example "dstar-gantry.sh" invocations.
-    Please consult the relevant dstar documentation
-    <https://kaskade.dwds.de/dstar/doc/> if you have questions which aren't
-    addressed by this document.

 INSTALLATION
-    This section describes the installation procedure for debian-based linux machines. "dstar-gantry" was developed and tested on an x86_64 machine running Debian GNU/Linux 10 (buster).
-You can probably run gantry on other architectures, but I can't tell you how to do that.
+    This section describes the installation procedure for debian-based linux machines. "dstar-gantry" was developed and tested on an x86_64 machine running Debian GNU/Linux 10 ("buster").
+Other systems and architectures may work too, but are not explicitly supported.

     If you are running "dstar-gantry.sh" on a "semi-production" host (e.g. lal.dwds.de), you can skip to "initialize persistent data".